secretflow/authmanager/README.md

 # AuthManager

-AuthManager is a Authorization Management Service, which is designed to manage metadata of user data and authorization information.
+AuthManager is an Authorization Management Service, which is designed to manage metadata of user data and authorization information.

 ## Features